OPEnSLab-OSU/FeatherTrace/README.md

 ```
 To break these flags down:
  * `-ggdb3 -g3` - Ensure there is debugging information in the `.elf` file.
 More information on how these flags work [here](https://eli.thegreenplace.net/2011/02/07/how-debuggers-work-part-3-debugging-information).
  * `-fasynchronous-unwind-tables` - A GCC specific flag to enable unwinding tables.
 With this flag GCC will generate static tables that allow an executing program to determine all functions called before it during a given execution.
 This feature would normally be used to unwind the stack after an exception, however FeatherTrace hijacks it to determine where the program was when a fault occurred.
-This [StackOverflow post](https://stackoverflow.com/questions/53102185/what-exactly-happens-when-compiling-with-funwind-tables) goes into more depth.
+This [StackOverflow post](https://stackoverflow.com/questions/53102185/what-exactly-happens-when-compiling-with-funwind-tables) goes into more depth on the functionality of this flag.
- * `-Wl,--no-merge-exidx-entries` - A suggestion from this [StackOverflow post](https://stackoverflow.com/a/6947164) to prevent unnecessary optimization.
+ * `-Wl,--no-merge-exidx-entries` - A suggestion from this [StackOverflow post](https://stackoverflow.com/a/6947164) to prevent dangerous optimizations.
 I have no idea what this does, but it doesn't seem to cause any issues.

 ### Using FeatherTrace